EmmanuelDej/rtd-tutorial/docs/ood.rst

 Each service provided by the portal is available at the navigation bar at the top of the page.

 .. image:: images/Navigation-bar.png

+Files
+*****
+The first option in the navigation bar is the "Files" drop down menu.
+From this menu, a user can view a file explorer at either their home directory or scratch directory.

+Some users may find the visual interface of the file explorer more intuitive than shell based file exploring.
+All files in the directory are shown on screen, along with the file tree or hierarchy.

+Normal file management commands are available with the click of a button.
+These include:

+* Viewing files
+* Text editing
+* Copy/Paste
+* Renaming files
+* Creating files
+* Creating directories
+* Deleting files
+* File upload/download
+The 'View' button will display the highlighted file in the browser, as long as the file type is supported by the browser.
+Luckily modern browsers support many different types of files, from simple text files, to image files, to complicated multimedia files.
+This feature can be very convenient and useful if you want to quickly review a file, since you don't have to download the file to your local machine first and then review it, as what you would be doing if you had connected to a cluster using putty or mobaxterm.